Delegation and Verification Under AI: Theoretical results

-\begin{lemma}[\bf{Effects of $\alpha,\beta$ on $Q$}] For ability pairs with $d^\star=1$, worker quality $Q(W)$ is non-decreasing in $\alpha$ and non-decreasing in $\beta$. \end{lemma} This lemma determines the geometry of the level sets $Q(W)=\tau$, yielding the separatrix $\psi_\tau$ that divides compliance gain from compliance loss.
+This lemma determines the geometry of the level sets $Q(W)=\tau$, yielding the separatrix $\psi_\tau$ that divides compliance gain from compliance loss.
 Combined with Theorem~\ref{thm:action}, this shows how AI assistance can upgrade workers with strong verification ability while downgrading others through rational over-delegation.